-Garlic (Allium sativum) is native to Central Asia and northeastern Iran.
-Garlic has a history of several thousand years of human consumption and use.
+Garlic (Allium sativum) is a species of bulbous flowering plant in the genus Allium.
+It is native to Central Asia and northeastern Iran and has long been used as a seasoning worldwide, with a history of several thousand years of human consumption and use.

 There are different varieties or subspecies of garlic, most notably hardneck garlic and softneck garlic.
 Hardneck garlic is generally grown in cooler climates and produces relatively large cloves.
 Jointly with the farmers, we chose this variety to cultivate in Hoa An and Ha Quang (Cao Bang).
 Garlic has shown to grow there with very good results.
 Not only was the cultivation successful but also the garlic proved to be of high quality with a subtle and intense taste.